 Let’s take a look at some famous examples of actors who found their signature voice and used it to launch an entire career.

 In the same vein that establishing a signature voice helped thrust certain celebrities into the limelight, emerging voice talent may choose to adopt a vocal archetype for their go-to signature sound.
-To give an idea of distinct vocal archetypes that resonated with audiences, here are a few that Voices.com’s celebrity trend report showed were the most popular:
+To give an idea of distinct vocal archetypes that resonate with audiences, here are a few that Voices.com’s celebrity trend report showed were the most popular:

-Individuals with lower-pitched voices—among them Oprah, Morgan Freeman, and Beyonce—were found to be perceived as having more integrity and competence.
+- Deep and Authoritative: Individuals with lower-pitched voices—among them Oprah, Morgan Freeman, and Beyonce—were found to be perceived as having more integrity and competence.

-More casual than the Authoritative voice, the Approachable Expert is meant to emulate the feeling of talking to a friend or family member: relatable, agreeable, lighthearted.
+- Approachable Expert: More casual than the Authoritative voice, the Approachable Expert is meant to emulate the feeling of talking to a friend or family member: relatable, agreeable, lighthearted.
 George Clooney, Meryl Streep, and Emma Thompson are all notable actors whose voices fall under this archetype.

 You can browse through our vocal style tags for a look at the range of styles of vocal performance that your content can be delivered in.